-You just follow it until it reaches a crest and then heads south to Yosemite Point.
+You just follow it until it reaches a crest and then heads down to Yosemite Point.

 Yosemite Point is pretty much just a small granite area with great views of the valley.

-There is a metal fence here, but it’s not doing much so don’t push it.
+There is a metal fence here, but it’s not doing much, so don’t rely on it.